Antarikchya-Prathisthan-Nepal/E-Cube/en/assembly/list_of_components.md

 ## Utilities

-Utilities are essential tools and accessories needed for assembling and operating ECube.
+Utilities are essential tools and accessories that are needed for assembling and operating ECube.

 ### 1. Screwdriver